Jesse-Cohen/Separation-Above-Expectation/index.md

 <img width="450" alt="Screen Shot 2020-09-01 at 10 54 41 PM" src="https://user-images.githubusercontent.com/66449877/92038154-ce5e1080-ed27-11ea-9512-f270b2e6eeb9.png">

-While most of their stats are similar, Jackson’s average *Yards Beyond Success* (12.27) was more than 10 yards further downfield that Tate's (1.37).
+While most of their stats are similar, Jackson’s average *Yards Beyond Success* (12.27) was more than 10 yards further downfield than Tate's (1.37).
 This indicates that Jackson was more of a threat, so opposing defenses should have made it more difficult for him to gain separation.

 While Jackson and Tate appear to be equally good at getting open when looking at *Receiver Separation* alone, *Separation Above Expectation* shows that because Jackson faced more difficult situations, his performance was, in fact, considerably better than Tate’s.